algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 ---
 # 1. How does it have to work:

 This part is meant to explian how each part have to work in an ideal world where we have no problems.
 It's divided into three parts to allow the searches to be quicker.
 This device is being created because the client wants to control the device and be able to change his state ( On or Off ) without sending someone so that it will also be a good point for the ecology.
+The client wants to have a device that will turn off automatically as long as the leds are too hot.

 ## 1.1.
 Radio part:

-The project have to use a *LoRa-E5 dev board* to be connected ( with radio communication ) to a software ( ***Put a name here*** ) Using LoRAWAN protocol.
+The project have to use a *LoRa-E5 dev board* to be connected ( with radio communication ) to a software ([The Things Network](https://thethingsnetwork.org)) Using LoRAWAN protocol.
 We use the LoRaWAN protocol because we need to send and recieve informations even if the device is not placed in a place where there is an internet connection, so using radio transmition is to make sure that we will be able to send and recieve the informations we want.

 ## 1.2.
 Coding part:

-We need to use ***Golang*** to make a code that will sense when there is or there is not current passing throught the cables and send these informations using the *LoRa-E5 dev board* so that the client can see if it is functionning well or not.
-To inject the code on the board, we were requested to use ***Tiny GO***.
+We need to use [Golang](https://go.dev/) to make a code that will sense when there is or there is not current passing throught the cables and send these informations using the *LoRa-E5 dev board* so that the client can see if it is functionning well or not.
+To inject the code on the board, we were requested to use [Tiny GO](https://tinygo.org/).
 We have to write a code that will recieve the datas from all the module, treat the datas ( detect abnomalities ) and send them to the app, and that will also recieve from the app requests from the user to turn on or turn off the device.

 ## 1.3.
 Electronic part: